 Sliced the air...

-- and on and on.
-Often, as they repeated the words, they wheeled their arms in gestures which might have been exaggerations of those used by a tour guide to indicate points of interest.
+As they repeated the words, they wheeled their arms in gestures which might have been exaggerations of those used by Raldl Otehr to indicate points of interest on his tours.

 "'Brinty-flim'?" queried Yadon.

-Sehartix peered at him across Lyan and said, "You're a stranger in Oso?"
+Sehartix peered at him over Lyan's head.
+"You are a stranger in Oso?"

 "This is Yadon the Starsider!" bubbled Lyan.
 "Yadon, brinty-flim is the watchword for today's Show."

-Sehartix intervened: "It's our slang for you can argue either way."
+Sehartix intervened, "It's our slang for argue either way.
+We can't lose."

-Yadon firmed his lips in a facial shrug, while the surrounding medley continued, sometimes with "slice" and sometimes with "sliced".
-What was the point of asking questions?
+Yadon firmed his lips; what was the point of asking questions?
 His long time on this world had taught him the fatalistic, the Uranian way of acceptance of inevitable mystery.
 That approach did quite appeal to him.

-His attention naturally drawn to the base of the design, he peered down at the focus of it all, some forty yards below him: an octagonal space surrounding a truncated pyramid.
-Lyan ceased her chant long enough to say to him, "That's our destination, the Bleftal Frustum; see the vlomboz!"
+It was some forty yards below him, an octagonal space surrounded a truncated pyramid.
+Lyan ceased her chant long enough to say, "That's our destination, the Bleftal Frustum.
+Look, see the vlomboz!"

 "What - those frozen drips of..."
-He would have had to finish the sentence in English: drips of what looked like icing sugar.
+He silently finished the sentence in English, drips like icing-sugar.

-Lyan excitedly specified, "Yes, the historic meltings - relics of the catastrophe of Era 50!
-What better place for the Show!"
-She blinked, a bit put out by his apparent lack of enthusiasm.
+Lyan excitedly specified, "Yes, the historic meltings.
+The relics of the catastrophe of Era 50.
+What better place for the Show?"
+She blinked at him, puzzled by his apparent lack of enthusiasm.

 "And has the Show, the real Show, started?"